informalsystems/ibc-starknet/README.md

 > Set the environment variables `STARKNET_RPC=http://127.0.0.1:5050` for
 > `starkli` or use `--rpc` flag.

-One can also use docker to spawn a local devnet:
+You can also use docker to spawn a local devnet:

 ```bash
 docker run -p 5050:5050 -it shardlabs/starknet-devnet-rs --seed=10 --accounts=10 --state-archive-capacity=full